writethedocs/www/docs/conf/australia/2024/attendee-guide.md

 ## Eating

-- Snacks, coffee, tea, and water are provided on conference days in the Foyer close to Price Hall.
+- Coffee, tea, and water are provided on conference days in the Foyer close to Price Hall.
   - Vegan, vegetarian, gluten-free, and dairy-free options will be offered
   - Ingredients will be listed
   - Please email swapnil@writethedocs.org for other dietary requirements
 - Bring a water bottle to make it easier for you to stay hydrated.
 - There are many food and beverage options within 0.5 kms around the conference venue.
-Explore Melbourne's amazing food scene on the [Portland](https://www.writethedocs.org/conf/australia/2024/visiting/#eating) page.
+Explore Melbourne's amazing food scene on the [Visting Melbourne](https://www.writethedocs.org/conf/australia/2024/visiting/) page.

 ## Dress Code